Russian Culture: Past and Present

 Students and the Program Assistant will stay at Vagabond Hostel, a very clean and safe hostel in downtown Moscow, in the center of the city.
 Breakfast is included.
 There is also a full kitchen and the common area will be used for lectures.

-Students and the Program Assistant will stay at Baby Lemonade Hostel.
+Students, the Program Assistant and Program Director will all stay at Baby Lemonade Hostel.
 Breakfast is included and the common areas will be used for holding lectures.
 This hostel has double and twin rooms with ensuite bathrooms.

 Estimated costs for this program can be found at the top of this page next to Budget Sheets by clicking on Summer.